ellysh/bash-programming-from-scratch/manuscript/answers.md

 1 1100 0011 1110 -> 1110 0001 1111 0000 -> 1001 1110 0001 0000 = -7696
 ```

-These Bash commands should calculate the same:
+Here are the Bash commands for checking the calculations:
 {line-numbers: true, format: Bash}
 ```
 $ echo $((25649 >> 3))